-The bathrooms at Boca in Cincinnati are like a choose-your-own adventure series.
+The bathrooms at Boca in Cincinnati are like a choose-your-own-adventure series.
 The menu at the restaurant includes a mix of modern Italian and French food, but the bathrooms break conventions, with a different theme in each of the six restrooms.
-On the outside, all six co-ed restrooms appear similar, all with red doors on the entrance.
-Once you enter the door, you notice a distinct theme.
+On the outside, all six co-ed restrooms appear similar with red doors at the entrance — but once you enter the door, you’ll notice a distinct theme.

 The themes of the stalls include:

-- Opera theme with custom wallpaper featuring images of people seated in balcony boxes at the opera
+- An Opera theme with custom wallpaper featuring images of people seated in balcony boxes at the opera.

 If you’re a “Doctor Who” fan, you must add the restroom at the Way Station to your bucket list.
 From the outside, the bathroom looks like the TARDIS.
 The inside of the restroom is just as interesting, with murals and decorations on the wall that fit the theme.